stevenjson/ALife2018-Lineage/README.md

 - **analysis**:  Directory containing all code used to analyze the data
   - *data_analysis.Rmd*: R-markdwon file containing all of the stats and plotting code
-  - *fitness_landscape_visualization*: Code to make the WebVR fitness landscape data visualization (this is a submodule, linked to the [this repository](https://github.com/emilydolson/fitness_landscape_visualizations)).
+  - *fitness_landscape_visualization*: Code to make the WebVR fitness landscape data visualization (this is a submodule, linked to [this repository](https://github.com/emilydolson/fitness_landscape_visualizations)).
 Note that all data for this experiment is in the data subdirectory of this submodule.
   - *cec_python_library*: Contains code that depends on the CEC benchmark function Python implementation:
     - cec2013: the Python implementation of the CEC benchmark functions.
 From [here](https://github.com/mikeagn/CEC2013).